Skip to content

 Category Education

 Teach prospects why your category matters.
-Most B2B buyers don't know they have the problem you solve.
-Answer engine optimization helps you own the educational search queries that create category awareness.
+Most B2B buyers don't know they have the problem you solve, which means the educational search queries that create category awareness are often wide open, and answer engine optimization helps you own them before a competitor does.

 Authority Building

 Position your team as the expert voice through consistent practitioner POV content, speaking engagements, and owning key industry conversations.
-This is about proof and distribution (where your authority shows up in the market).
+Proof and distribution matter here: where your authority shows up in the market determines whether buyers encounter it at all.

 Belief System Creation

 Develop a point of view about how your market should think about the problem.
-This is about narrative and positioning (what you want the market to believe).
+What you want the market to believe is a narrative and positioning question, not a product question.
 The strongest B2B brands don't just sell products, they sell a way of thinking.

 Multi-Touch Orchestration

 B2B buying often involves multiple stakeholders and dozens of touches over months.
-Your demand generation program must work across channels and buying committee roles.
-Different demand states require different content, but belief creation is the upstream job.
+Your demand generation program must work across channels and buying committee roles, because belief creation is the upstream job and different demand states require different content to move people forward.

 For enterprise HRtech and workforce management buyers, this means addressing risk mitigation, compliance requirements, and change management concerns alongside product benefits.
 If you sell workforce management software, demand gen content should help HR justify change management and compliance risk, not just compare features.
 These buyers need consensus-building assets like ROI calculators, implementation timelines, and change management frameworks.